What you get out of this

 - When a customer schedules a call with a sales person, you can get a zap to email them from the sales person, log an event in Mixpanel, change their stage in a CRM to "Scheduled Call" and notify the sales person in Slack.

-- When you cancel a customer's subscription in Stripe a zap can then email them a confirmation, log an event in Mixpanel, and then remove them from a
+- When you cancel a customer's subscription in Stripe, a zap can then email them a confirmation, log an event in Mixpanel, and then remove their access to your digital product.

 - When you change someone's Airtable or CRM record to "Sent Contract" you get DocuSign to send them a contract.
 When they sign the document another zap can then set their record to "Signed Documents" and ping the sales person.